-The USF Instructional Design team is pleased to introduce the Dons Template on Canvas, intended for broad faculty use teaching primarily face-to-face courses.
-It’s intuitive, good-looking, and built on research-based course design best practices that will help reduce time spent designing your Canvas course and enhance your students’ experience.
+With the start of the spring 2020 semester, the USF Instructional Design team is pleased to introduce the Dons Template for Canvas, intended for broad faculty use, teaching primarily face-to-face courses.
+This template provides easy-to-understand prompts to help you design a dynamic digital component for your courses, as well as a more consistent user-experience for your students across their courses.
+It’s intuitive, good-looking, and built on research-based course design best practices that will help reduce time spent designing your Canvas course, with advantages including:

 - A customizable, inviting home page to welcome students to your course

 - A modular structure to easily organize your lesson materials

 - Getting started resources for students to head-off commonly asked questions

 - Placeholder pages and text to easily input essential course information